happysheep0719/Sean-s-Cheat-Sheet/programming-languages/java-collections.md

 - **Order** of the elements
     - It is defaulted by returning -1 if x1 < x2;
     - `Comparator.compare(E o1, E o2)` provided when newing a PriorityQueue
+        - needs not to change the original class
     - `Comparable.compareTo(E another)` interface in class
     - use `Collections.reverseOrder()`
+    - use `Collections.reverseOrder(myComparator)`

     ```java
     class Cell implements Comparable<Cell>{